 Learning how to communicate well will show confidence and instill trust.

 Your team will lose games.
 The referee will make bad decisions.
-How you respond to these types of things impacts your standing with the team.
+How you respond to these things impacts your standing with the team.

 Constantly yelling and being angry with players can harm them mentally and teaches them bad habits.

 It’s not easy to become a coach.
-If you rely on coaching for your livelihood, there’s even more pressure.
+There’s even more pressure if you rely on coaching for your livelihood.

 You could lose everything at any moment.
-Having a willingness to learn and keep working hard can set you apart from the competitive field that’s soccer coaching.
+A willingness to learn and keep working hard can set you apart from the competitive soccer coaching field.

-If you only coach the way you learn the game, you will be quickly left behind.
+If you only coach how you learn the game, you will quickly be left behind.